NavBar

 These attributes are summarized in the tenets, or fundamental principles of Ancient Freemasonry: Brotherly Love; Relief; and Truth.
 If these values address your needs, Masonry welcomes you.

-One of Freemasonry's customs is to not solicit members.
-New members come to the Craft when they seek us out.
 If you know a Mason, ask him.
 He'll be glad to speak to you about our fraternity.

 Membership is for men, 21 years of age or older, who meet the qualifications and standards of character and reputation, who are of good moral character, and who believe in the existence of a supreme being.